alpiepho/magtag-jokes/README.md

 - [done] finish repo and README
 - fix wake on button and use light sleep
 - set font based on string length
+- as of 9/11, power with led is 100 -> 84% in 24hrs
+- try removing green led
+- try direct to sleep

 ## Ideas